OlivierLD/ROB/Java-TCP-Python/src/main/python/actuators/ssd1306/README.md

 ```

 Can be used on several devices, with several dimensions.
 128x32, 128x64, etc...
 Quite flexible!
-Like the [Adafruit 128x32 I2C OLED](https://learn.adafruit.com/monochrome-oled-breakouts) and friends...
+Like the [Adafruit 128x32 I2C, SPI` OLED](https://learn.adafruit.com/monochrome-oled-breakouts) and friends...

 <!-- TODO More details here -->